 - Is there an exclusivity clause for your region, species, or type of hunt?

 Platform terms change.
-The version you read when you first listed may not be the version you're currently subject to.
-If you've been listed on a platform for two or more seasons without re-reading the agreement, the language may have shifted.
+The version you read when you first listed may not be the version you're subject to now.
+Two or more seasons without re-reading the agreement means you're operating on memory, not terms.

 What Actually Works Instead

-This isn't an argument against every platform listing.
-For an outfitter building their client base from scratch, a quality referral — even at 15% commission — may be worth more than no referral.
-The problem is when platforms become the only channel, and when outfitters have no direct way to reach past clients at all.
+This isn't an argument against listing.
+For an outfitter building a client base from scratch, a quality referral at a roughly 10% commission can be worth every dollar — that's the one job these platforms genuinely do, and we don't do it.
+The problem is when a platform becomes the only channel and you have no direct line to the hunters you've already guided.

-None of this requires complicated technology.
-It requires having the client's contact information — which platforms that position themselves as the client's permanent point of contact are structurally designed to prevent you from holding.
+None of that requires complicated technology.
+It requires holding the client's contact information yourself — the one asset an agency that pitches itself as the hunter's permanent point of contact is built to hold instead of you.

-If you want to see how Timber & Tackle handles direct booking and client communication — no per-booking commission, your client list stays yours — the setup is at /start and pricing details are at /pricing.
+If you want to see how Timber & Tackle handles direct booking and client communication — flat $29 a month, no per-booking commission, your client list stays yours — the setup is at /start and pricing details are at /pricing.